samuraraujo/SERIMI-RDF-Interlinking/README.md

 state-of-the-art automatic approaches for solving the interlinking problem on the Linked Data Cloud.

-In this repository you encounter the SERIMI interlinking tool.
+In this repository you encounter:

+* the SERIMI tool.
-You also encounter the OAEI 2010 reference alignment for Dailymed-TCM that we fixed.
+* and the OAEI 2010 reference alignment for Dailymed-TCM that we fixed: [dailymed-tcm-modified.txt]

 # Requirements